maratkhanbekov/mortgage/README.md

-# What is the most effective way to solve housing problem?
+# What is the most effective way to solve personal housing problem?

 ## Abstract idea
 Sooner or later, everyone must solve the problem of housing.